ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ### EDHOC message\_2

-The processing of EDHOC message\_2 is specified in {{Section 5.3 of RFC9528}}, with the following additions:
+The processing of EDHOC message\_2 is as specified in {{Section 5.3 of RFC9528}}, with the following additions:

 * The authentication credential CRED\_R specified by the message field ID\_CRED\_R is AUTH\_CRED\_RS.

 ### EDHOC message\_3

-The processing of EDHOC message\_3 is specified in {{Section 5.4 of RFC9528}}, with the following additions:
+The processing of EDHOC message\_3 is as specified in {{Section 5.4 of RFC9528}}, with the following additions:

 * The authentication credential CRED\_I specified by the message field ID\_CRED\_I is AUTH\_CRED\_C.

-* Exactly one of the EAD items ACE-OAuth Access Token or Session ID MUST be included in the EAD\_3 field.
-If this is not the case, RS MUST abort the EDHOC session.
+* The EAD\_3 field MUST include an EAD item that specifies the access token issued to C and bound to AUTH\_CRED\_C.
+According to this document, such EAD item is ACE-OAuth Access Token (see {{AT-in-EAD}}), which specifies the access token by value.

-* If the EAD\_3 field includes the EAD item ACE-OAuth Access Token, then RS MUST ensure that the access token specified in the EAD item is valid.
-If the EAD\_3 field includes the EAD item Session ID, then RS MUST ensure that the access token associated with the session identifier SESSION_ID specified in the EAD item and with the AUTH_CRED_C used in the EDHOC session is valid.
+  The EAD\_3 field MUST NOT include multiple EAD items specifying the access token.
+If zero or more than one EAD items specifying the access token are included in the EAD\_3 field, then RS MUST abort the EDHOC session.

+  RS MUST verify that the access token specified in the EAD item is valid.
 The validation follows the procedure specified in {{rs-c}}.
 If such validation fails, RS MUST reply to C with an EDHOC error message with ERR\_CODE = 1 (see {{Section 6 of RFC9528}}) and it MUST abort the EDHOC session.

   Editor's note: Instead of ERR\_CODE = 1, consider using ERR\_CODE = 3 "Access Denied" defined in draft-ietf-lake-authz